 Antoinette's extraordinary action catapulted her to widespread acclaim.
-She became known as the "bookkeeper who talked down a school-shooter."
-However, rather than bravery or self-assuredness, hurt, fear, and faith are what Antoinette cites as guiding her actions on that day.
+However - rather than bravery or self-assuredness - hurt, fear, and faith are what Antoinette cites as guiding her actions on that day.

-In an interview with National Public Radio, she describes the pain in her life at the time of her encounter with Michael Hill: "I had just lost my husband after 33 years...he was actually leaving to be with another woman [and] I had just gotten a phone call to tell me that I was in the process of losing my car, and they wanted me to give them almost \$15,000 [which] I didn't have...So before I got there [to her seat in the front office that morning],...I was in tears and screaming out, 'God help me!'"
+In an interview with National Public Radio, she describes the pain in her life at the time of her encounter with Michael Hill: "I had just lost my husband after 33 years...he was actually leaving to be with another woman [and] I had just gotten a phone call to tell me that I was in the process of losing my car, and they wanted me to give them almost \$15,000 [which] I didn't have...So before I got there [to her seat in the